How to Plan a Dreamy Honeymoon in Paris: Romantic Things to Do + Tips

 Run the numbers before buying the Paris Pass.

-On our first trip to Paris, we bought the Paris Pass… and then promptly didn’t use it enough to get our money’s worth out of it.
+On our first trip to Paris, we bought The Paris Pass… and then promptly didn’t use it enough to get our money’s worth out of it.

 If you’re considering buying the Paris Pass, add up all the included attractions that you’re sure you want to visit before purchasing to see if it’s the right fit for you.

 Paris’ traffic is notoriously terrible and its metro system is one of the densest and most efficient in the world.
-You’ll save time, money, and headache by skipping the tour bus on your Paris honeymoon and opting to use the metro instead.

 One Day in Paris: Metro Sign